p3r7/blog/_posts/2021-04-22-form-feed-character.md

 ![ff_char_github](/assets/img/ff-char-github.png)

-The code is small enough to be shared.
+The code is small enough to be embedded.
 The trick is to replace `FF` lines with `<hr/>` html elements:

 ```js
 $(document).ready(function(){